Departmental Mission Statement

 The fellow is required to keep an operating room log of his cases in the form of a spreadsheet with condensed summary of cases/ CPT codes.
 There is an opportunity for the UMH and Sinai Surgical residents and medical students to assist with interesting ENT cases and an opportunity for the rhinology fellow to teach them.

 Call Schedule: The Rhinology fellow takes call covering Union Memorial, Good Samaritan and Sinai emergency room and floor consultations.
-The call's duration is one week at a time, and rotates every other week (always in tandem with one ENT attending physician).
+The call's duration is one week at a time, and rotates every other week (always in tandem with one of the ENT attending physicians).

 Additional Responsibilities: Rhinology fellows, in accordance with the Institutional vacation policy, receive a maximum of three weeks off work per year.
 Two weeks are a guaranteed vacation time and the other week is to be used for meetings and conferences.
 All vacation time must be logged/tracked by both the fellow and the department; approval must be given by the Program Director or his designee prior to the start of the vacation.